cbmarcum/lazybones/README.md

 1. The new project name and the application command are both now 'skeletor'.
 2. The user profile directory for configurations and template cache is now $USER_HOME/.skeletor
 3. Bintray repositories are no longer available.
 Eventually this configuration will be removed.
-4. A new URL based repository has been implemented for use by listing and creating projects from it.
+4. A new URL based simple repository has been implemented that supports listing and creating projects from it.
-Publishing to the repository is not yet implemented.
+Publishing to the simple repository is not yet implemented.
 Manual steps are trivial and documented below.

 Existing Lazybones templates should still work if moved to a URL repository as described below.
 The .lazybones subdirectory created in project templates has been continued here for compatibility purposes.